djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - in the exponential model, $a$ is a scale parameter and the practical range is about $3a$;
 - in the Gaussian model, the practical range is related to $a$ differently.

-Therefore, compare models using their implied curves or a consistently defined practical range, not only the raw parameter symbol.
+Compare models using their implied curves or a consistently defined practical range rather than the raw parameter symbol alone.

----

-## 12. A covariance interpretation of the sill
+## A covariance interpretation of the sill

 Under second-order stationarity,